bartificer/programming-by-stealth/docs/pbs95.md

  I think of this approach as being a kind of programming *white lie*.
 Why a lie?
 Because if you look at the code above, an assignment operator was executed but it neither assigned a value, nor, threw an error.
 The assignment operator is supposed to assign, but it didn't, and it was silent about that fact — that's dishonest!
 I call it a *white lie* because in an example like this, it really doesn't matter that the assignment was silently ignored.

 If the attempted assignment is consequential, i.e. an attempt is made to alter an attribute who's value is expected to have an effect on the class's behaviour, is it still OK to silently ignore the assignment attempt?
 I would argue that it's not, because it could easily confuse users of the class.
 And worse still, this kind of white lie can lead to some extremely frustrating and difficult to track down bugs.
-When you're debuging code, how often do you even consider the idea that an assignment can silently fail?
+When you're debugging code, how often do you even consider the idea that an assignment can silently fail?
 I think most programmers implicitly assume that an operator as fundamental as the assignment operator will always do its job, or, throw an error if it can't.
 I really don't think most programmers expect assignments to silently fail to assign!

 My implementation of the read-only PI property in `Circle4.js` illustrates a more assertive alternative approach — don't omit the setter, define one that always throws an error instead: